 I’m an American girl with knowledge of about twenty words in French, usually used at theme parks to tell pushy photographers I don’t speak English: “Je ne pas parle anglais,” I passively state, shrugging my shoulders as I walk away.
 I’m somewhere between a novice and intermediate level Spanish speaker, but I’m an expert in the language’s expletives- yayyy, gold star for me!
 Nevertheless, I really think I ought to learn, at the very least, some basic phrases.
 And, here’s why: it’s considerate.
-Have you ever met a foreigner in the United States to whom you’ve said a simple hello, and it’s as though you’re conversing with a confounded Jack Burton in San Francisco Chinatown?
-“China is in here- I DON’T EVEN KNOW WHAT THE HELL THAT MEANS!”
-Basically, it’s annoying if you’re going to impose your willful ignorance upon others as their guest.
-Don’t come over to my house at 5 a.m. expecting breakfast and conversation, knowing full well that I require a minimum of twelve hours of sleep each night.
-It’s that sort of sentiment.
-Anyway, Instant Immersion offers decent language software for around $50.
+Instant Immersion offers decent language software for around $50.
 And, Lonely Planet‘s pocket-sized Japanese Phrasebook & Dictionary should save me while I’m there.
 I’m really just trying to learn enough to get by without acting like too much of a gaijin.

 Money: USD to Yen Conversion

-Trying to get an American to do conversion is like asking Paul Reubens to keep his hands off himself in a movie theater.
-It’s just not in our nature.
+Americans aren’t great with conversion.
 Case in point, do you remember when NASA lost its $125 million Mars Climate Orbiter back in 1999 because engineers failed to convert from the English measurement system to the metric system?
 That is, 0.8% of NASA’s $14 billion annual budget was squandered because Americans can’t cross multiply.
-FYI, this is why we’re not on Mars.
-Even more depressing, as of April 14th, 2014, we’re supposed to be 49 years from first contact, yet we can’t even solve our renewable energy crisis, despite the fact that a metric frak ton (in Battlestar Galactica speak, that’s many many tonnes) of helium-3 is circling this planet like a jealous ex-girlfriend around your parents’ house …sigh.
+This is why we’re not on Mars.
 Well, have no fear, American travelers.
 The current conversion rate for USD to Japanese Yen approximates a 1:100 ratio.
-Meaning, if you can’t take two zeros away from a number to determine its value, you probably shouldn’t be leaving your house, let alone the country.
+Meaning, all you have to do is take away two zeros from a number to determine its value; there’s very little math involved.
+Easy!

 Using Your Phone Outside the US